 All staff will be informed of the separate procedure to be used for searching for, and if necessary, reporting, and any pupil missing from school.
 The procedure includes the requirement to record any incident, the action taken and the reasons given by the pupil for being missing.

-Please see the School's separate Lost Child Policy for further details.
+Please see TAMOS Education Lost Child Policy for further details.

 Secure School Premises

 The School will take all practicable steps to ensure that School premises are as secure as circumstances permit.